11 Tips for integrating VRF HVAC systems

 Before beginning your integration process, it’s important for you to first write down a list of all the indoor unit addresses along with the corresponding room where it is located.
 Having this done before starting an integration will make the process much faster and easier for you!

+Unlike traditional HVAC systems, all VRF indoor unit functions are independently managed.
 For example, the living room’s air conditioning operational state (on/off), temperature setpoint, and sometimes even operational modes (heat/ cool) will be managed independently of the kitchen and bedrooms.

 So while you might be used to integrating functions on a systemwide level, you should be careful to make sure you integrate the functions for each unit separately.